User Experience (UX) Design Tips and Best Practices for eCommerce Websites

 Yes, that’s the power of UX or user experience as we laymen know.

 The UX (User Experience) is what they feel when they see the site.
-UX is a term which has its meaning in a much broader way than that of the UI.
+UX is a term that has its meaning in a much broader way than that of the UI.

 Read More: UI Vs UX: Similarities and Dissimilarities?